-The purpose of this Animal Aid website is to monitor and challenge charity-funded vivisection.
+The purpose of this Animal Aid website is to monitor and challenge charity-funded animal experiments.
 By raising public awareness of the cruel and pointless animal experiments funded by some medical research charities, and making it easy for people to challenge them, we aim to persuade these organisations to change their policies and focus solely on productive and ethical non-animal research.

 The inpsiration for this website and campaign was Animal Aid’s 2011 report, Victims of Charity.
-It exposed four major medical research charities for their funding of vivisection.
+It exposed four major medical research charities for their funding of animal experiments.
 Written by Dr Adrian Stallwood – a specialty doctor in emergency medicine – and Andre Menache – who holds degrees in zoology and veterinary medicine – the report focused on Cancer Research UK, the British Heart Foundation, Parkinson’s UK and the Alzheimer’s Society.
-Mutilated beagles, monkeys poisoned with brain-damaging chemicals, mice forced to swim in water mazes; the list of cruel and macabre experiments revealed by the report went on and on.
+Mutilated beagles, monkeys brain-damaged with poisonous chemicals, mice forced to swim in water mazes; the list of cruel and macabre experiments revealed by the report went on and on.
 Crucially though, Victims of Charity also debunked the faulty science that had been used to justify such experiments.

 We are under no illusions about the immense power of many of the organisations that we are challenging.
 They have the ability to draw on our natural fear of disease to obtain vast sums of money from the public.
 Yet they are also extremely vulnerable, since they depend on public donations for their survival.
 If enough people object and withdraw their support, then they will eventually have to choose between focusing entirely on productive and ethical research or facing serious financial difficulties.

 Please support this vital Aid Aid campaign by making a donation.

 Join our email list to be kept up to date with the latest Victims of Charity news.